-Any full-time employee who officially retires from the Florida Retirement System (FRS) Pension or Investment Plan; or retires from an Optional Retirement Program and meets the following criteria will be considered a retiree from Northwest Florida State College.
+Any full-time employee who officially retires from the Florida Retirement System (FRS) Pension or Investment Plan; or retires from an Optional Retirement Program and meets the following criteria will be considered a retiree from the College.
 This includes early retirees as well as those who retire normally.